 Tips for Women Traveling in India

-Should women travel India?
+Should women travel to India?
 Is it safe for solo backpacking?

-India can be a difficult country to travel in, even more so for solo female traveler!
+India can be a complex country to travel in, even more so for solo female travelers!

 Sexual assault remains a serious and ongoing problem in India.